What’s on in Art & Design at Valley Gardens?

 Spring 1 ‘Coastal Plants and Animals’ – our local flora and fauna; observe and capture…on paper! – What’s the best medium to collect a range of studies?
 Homework: Try and visit a beach or coastal area, produce a series of studies of plants and animals using pencil, pen and watercolour paint if possible.

 Spring 2 ‘Coastal Sculpture’ – formulate a concept for a local sculpture based on our environment and culture – Can you develop an abstract design from your observational studies?
-Homework: Research the work of a sculpture; produce an A5 mini research document and include a description of how they use their environment to inspire their work and find an image of their art.
+Homework: Research the work of a land-art sculptor; produce an A5 mini research document and include a description of how they use their environment to inspire their work and find an image of their art.
 Extend your home study if you wish by creating your own artist-inspired sculpture and take a photograph of your work to add your book too.

 Summer 1 ‘Manga vs Marvel’ – develop an informed opinion of which art form is best and argue your case! – What’s the difference?
 Homework: Copy and render your favourite Manga or Marvel character…or why not draw both!?
 Be accurate in your copy and use bright vibrant colours to render.

 Summer 2 ‘Mask Design’ – explore the medium of masks in all their forms and design your own – What does an authentic cultural mask look like?
 How do you make one Homework: Find an example of an authentic Japanese mask from and create a copy.
 You should try to focus on patterns and the textures of the materials used.

 Year 8 Art & Design Curriculum – in more detail